The REAL Shakshuka

 Now get a whole mess of fresh garlic cloves – remember the cardinal rule – there is no such thing as too much garlic.
 2 whole cloves per quart ought to be fine.
 Peel the cloves and slice them into chunks.
 Don’t be a smart ass and try to use your garlic press – remember, chunks of garlic, not crushed garlic.
 And do not get anything other than fresh garlic – none of that stupid pre-peeled marinated garlic in Brakha’s kitchen….
 Throw the garlic into the pot.

-Once the skin is peeled, scrape away as many of the seeds as possible.
-The seeds are what makes the shakshuka hot and two many will overwhelm the delicate shakshuka yumminess.
+Once the skin is peeled, scrape away as many of the seeds and stems as necessary.
+The seeds and stems are what make the shakshuka hot and too many will overwhelm the delicate shakshuka yumminess, not enough and your shakshuka will be boring.
 Cut the peppers into strips 3/4 of an inch long and half an inch(ish) wide.
 Dump all the peppers into the pot.

 Now you have the shakshuka base.
 We call it Salade Cuite (cooked salad).
 You take this enormous salade cuite and eat it with yummy challah during shabat.
 Cover the pot and refrigerate when not being eaten.
 Come Sunday morning, take what’s left and freeze some of it for later.
 Now, with what remains (still in the original pot it was made in, drop in a mess of eggs.
 Make sure not to break the yolk!
 Let the pot simmer under medium heat until the yolks start to lose a bit of their color and whiten at the edges.
 I like my shakshuka yolk a little runny but how runny is up to you – definitely do not overcook it.
 That’s yucky and boring.
 Once cooked, put the pot on the table and serve for brunch.